theodi/open-data-licensing/guides/publisher-guide.md

 Copyright notices are another important item of metadata that might usefully be added to a rights statement.
 Some open licenses, particularly those from the Creative Commons state that re-users should display any copyright notices provided by publishers.

-If you hold copyright over some part of your dataset, you may want to publish a copyright notice for re-users to include when they attribute or cite your dataset.
+If you hold copyright over some part of your dataset, you may wish to publish a copyright notice for re-users.
+This can be useful as it will support re-users in displaying or referencing a copyright notice or preserving a notice when redistributing data, if this is allowed by your data license.

 The ODRS vocabulary includes two terms for capturing copyright notice information:

-* `copyrightNotice` -- this property allows a data publisher to specify a short copyright phrase that can be used directly.
+* `copyrightNotice` -- this property allows a data publisher to specify a short copyright notice that can be used directly.
 * `copyrightStatement` -- this property allows you specify a URL for the copyright statement.
 This can be used an alternative to `copyrightNotice`, instead providing a link to a web page that describes the copyright status of the dataset and any relevant notices.
 A re-user would link to this page, rather than including your copyright notice.
 This can be useful if your copyright notices are lengthy, e.g. if you have to reference several sources.

-As a general guide you should keep your copyright notices short and the text should be distinct from the `attributionText` including in your rights statement.
-A copyright notice will normally contain the copyright symbol, while the attribution text will not.
-Similarly the organization name will usually be the attribution text, but will not typically be included in the copyright notice.
-Separately specifying these short phrases offers more flexibility for data re-users.
+As a general guide you should keep your copyright notices short and the text should be distinct from your `attributionText`.
+Wikipedia includes some notes on the [technical requirements for copyright notices](http://en.wikipedia.org/wiki/Copyright_notice#Technical_requirements) and there is generally specific advice available from your national copyright agency.
+See for example [guidance from the UK Copyright Service](http://www.copyrightservice.co.uk/copyright/p03_copyright_notices) and [the US Copyright Office](http://www.copyright.gov/circs/circ03.pdf).

+Generally, unless there is specific guidance that applies to your organisation or region, then it is recommended that a copyright notice consist of:

+* The phrase "_Copyright_"
+* The copyright symbol
+* The year of copyright
+* The copyright owners name, or a well-known alias

+E.g. "_Copyright © 2013.
+Example, Ltd_".

+The copyright owners name may overlap with the attribution text, but may also be different.
+The attribution text should not contain a copyright symbol or the word "Copyright" and instead be the name of the organisation or group who should be attributed.
+Separately and clearly marking up these different elements will provide more flexibility for re-users.

 For example an `attributionText` of _Dept of Data_ and _© Crown copyright 2013_ could be combined in several ways, e.g.:

 * To create a phrase to be added in a web page footer: _Uses data from Dept. of Data. © Crown copyright 2013_
-* To build an attribution link that accommpanies some data on a page (_Data from Dept. of Data_), whilst the copyright statement is referenced in the footer of the page (_Some data © Crown copyright 2013_)
+* To build an attribution link for a data element on a page (_Data from Dept. of Data_), whilst the copyright statement is referenced in the footer of the page (_© Crown copyright 2013.
+Dept of Data_)
-* The developer could contain a simplified attribution statement that combined attribution text and copyright notices from  multiple sources, e.g. _Uses data from Dept. of Data and Ministry of Facts. © Crown copyright 2013_
+* The developer could create a simplified attribution statement that combined attribution text and copyright notices from  multiple sources, e.g. _Uses data from Dept. of Data and Ministry of Facts. © Crown copyright 2013_

 ## Using the ODRS Vocabulary